 The Home Energy and Repair Program provides minor repairs and accessibility and energy efficiency improvements provided by three non-profit service agencies, Rebuilding Together Peninsula, Center for the Independence of Individuals with Disabilities, and El Concilio of San Mateo County.
-The original goal was 47 units, with an actual outcome of 26, primarily assisting low-income households.
-The actual accomplishment of 55.3% of the original goal was higher than the prior year accomplishment of 42.5%.
-Staff met with each agency individually to review budget and unit goals going forward.
-In March 2020, the City of San Mateo began to adhere to shelter-in-place guidelines during the emergence of the corona virus pandemic.
-This resulted in the halting of all construction activities as well as the cancelling of the annual National Rebuilding Day sponsored by Rebuilding Together Peninsula.
-These guidelines remained in place throughout the 2020 - 2021 program year.
+The original goal was 47 units, with an actual outcome of 11, primarily assisting low-income households.
+The actual accomplishment of 23.4% of the original goal was lower than the prior year accomplishment of 46.8%.
+Throughout the program year, agencies began to face a number of challenges including rising construction costs and changes within organizational leadership.
 As a result, the Minor Home Repair agencies reported facing many difficulties while trying to complete projects as well as a significant drop in interest in the program.